-Economics 66
+Economics 64

 Commerce 80

-Business & Law 98
+Business & Law 97

 Sustainability with Business 102

 & Economics

-Mathematics 124
+Mathematics 123

 Actuarial & Financial Studies 135

-I decided to enrol in the BBS course late in my career, partly as a personal objective and partly to focus on career progress.
+www.myucd.ie/business UCD Lochlann Quinn School of Business +353 1 716 4833 quinnschool@ucd.ie Instagram/Facebook/Twitter: @MyUCD I decided to enrol in the BBS course late in my career, partly as a personal objective and partly to focus on career progress.
 With more than 20 years of business experience behind me, I was unsure as to how much knowledge I would gain from the course.
 However, the past 4 years has been a fantastic journey of learning and forging new friendships.
 The course content is designed to perfectly match the needs of a modern business leader and each module has the right balance of lectures, course work and project work to enable you to fit it in with a busy work schedule.
 The lecturers are great with a wealth of knowledge from both real world business experience and academia.
 My own personal growth from the course was far beyond my expectations.
 It was relevant, enjoyable and challenged my thinking throughout.